angularexample/angular-9-seed-app/README.md

 It uses the ```XxxAlertService``` [Alert Service](#alert-service) to display a pop-up message to the user.

-It is recommended to inject this service into your app component.

 To use the error handler service, first import the service module into the app module as follows:

 ```